 Withersdale (GoldenCross) is also in Mendham parish.

-The village sign is a facsimile of a painting by Munnings, "Charlotte's Pony", commissioned to celebrate the centenary of his birth.
+The village's best-known former inhabitant was artist Alfred Munnings, who was born at Mendham Mill in 1878.
+The village sign is a facsimile of Munnings' painting, "Charlotte's Pony", commissioned to celebrate the centenary of his birth.

 Mendham was a long-standing pottery centre; kilns dating to the Late Medieval period have been excavated.
 Other kilns are known to have operated in the 17th and 18th centuries producing glazed earthenware and peg tiles.
 Bricks and pantiles were also produced.